PranavRPrasad/Document-Scanner/README.md

+# Brief Description
-Generated a scanned copy of a paper image by making use of Python modules such as OpenCV and NumPy.
++ Generated a scanned copy of a paper image using Python modules such as OpenCV and NumPy.
 Implemented edge detection and perspective transformation by applying Canny Edge Detection technique and Adaptive Gaussian Thresholding method respectively.